September 17, 2025 (8mo ago) — last updated May 10, 2026 (13d ago)

 Introduction

-Self-actualization is the ongoing journey to become the best version of yourself — realizing your talents, clarifying purpose, and living in ways that feel true to you.
-This article breaks down Maslow’s model, the core traits of self-actualized people, and practical actions, tools, and exercises you can use today to build clarity and momentum.
+Self-actualization is a practical, ongoing process of discovering and expressing your talents, clarifying purpose, and living in ways that feel true to you.
+This article explains Maslow’s model, key traits of self-actualized people, and hands-on actions, exercises, and tools you can use today to build clarity and momentum.

 What Is Self-Actualization?